Starting From Untrained to Becoming an Intermediate Lifter

 I was still very much a beginner at this point.
-I remember watching a lot of youtube tutorials and asking people for help when I didn’t know how to do certain exercises.
+I remember watching a lot of youtube tutorials and asking people for advice when I didn’t know how to do certain exercises properly.
 I also focused on improving my upper body strength because it was a lot weaker relative to my lower body.

-My vertical pull was the weakest muscle group so I continued to focus on that along with compound exercises such as squats, deadlift and bench press to improve muscle coordination.
+My vertical pull was the weakest muscle group, so I continued to focus on that along with compound movements such as squats, deadlift and bench press to improve muscle coordination.

 The next set of results are taken after an additional year of training following my own program with increased intensity and volume, in a total of 1 year and 8 months since starting.